Asiya338/Asiya338/README.md

 ### 📚 Some of my projects:
 - [Memories](https://memories-xulc.onrender.com): a feature-rich, responsive web application built with the MERN stack.
-Enabled users to create, update, delete, and interact with posts through likes and comments, fosteringengagement and sharing of cherished moments.
+Enabled users to create, update, delete, and interact with posts through likes and comments, fostering engagement and sharing of cherished moments.
 Integrated user authentication (custom and Google OAuth) and a recommendation system to enhance user experience and personalization.

 ### 🛠️ My Skills:
-- **Languages**: JavaScript, Java, Python, C++, SQL
+- **Languages**: JavaScript, Java, Python, SQL
 - **Frameworks**: React, Node.js, Express, Tailwind CSS
 - **Databases**: MongoDB, MySQL